DardenDSC/intro-to-r-programming/README.md

 ### Installing R and RStudio
 First, you can install R by going to https://cloud.r-project.org.
-You should see the options to download for Linux, Mac, or Windows.
+You should see the options to download for Windows, Mac and Linux.
 Follow the command prompts on your screen just like you would install any other software.

 Next, you should install RStudio.
 Wait, Why should I install RStudio too?